With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 A different type of Valentine for the one you love...
+A ceramic night light.

 I purchased my night light insert from National Art Craft , you can find them on line.
-I also use these little wooden discs to lift the base of the nightlight so the cord has room.
+I also use these little wooden discs to lift the base of the ni...

 Roll the clay large enough to fit your 4X16" template